On the Service Rate Region of Reed-Muller Codes: Proof of Theorem

 i.e., the number of elements in \( S' \) outside of \( S \) is at least \( 2^{r+1} - |S| = 2^{r+1} - 2^{\ell} \).
 In particular, this implies that any recovery set \( S' \) of size exactly \( 2^{r+1} - 2^{\ell} \) must be disjoint from \( S \).

 \textbf{Special Case When \( {\ell} = r \):}

 If \( {\ell} = r \), substituting into the inequality gives:

 Therefore, when \( {\ell} = r \), the recovery set \( S \) has a size of \( 2^r \), which is the minimum possible size for any recovery set of \( a_{\sigma^r} \).
-Moreover, other recovery sets also attain this minimum size, as established in Theorem~\ref{thm:ReedDecoding}. \end{proof} Theorems~\ref{thm:RecoverySet} and~\ref{thm:RecoverySetSize} establish not only the existence and uniqueness of recovery sets, but also their minimality, as required by the definition.
-It is now essential to quantify the number of such recovery sets and understand their structure.
-The following theorem accomplishes this by leveraging the Gaussian binomial coefficient to count recovery sets of size $2^{r+1}-2^{\ell}$ and determine their distribution across different coordinates.
+Moreover, other recovery sets also attain this minimum size, as established in Theorem~\ref{thm:ReedDecoding}. \end{proof}